BarzinM/barzinm.github.io/_posts/odriod_setup.md

     $ sudo shutdown -r
     ```

-* Odroid also provides *Lubuntu* which I tried and chose not to use.
+* Hardkernel also provides *Lubuntu* which I tried and chose not to use.
 * If you get the following error when doing `sudo update-locale LANG=C LANGUAGE=C LC_ALL=C LC_MESSAGES=POSIX`:

     ```bash